 The Group's market position may be affected through the contamination of its products, either by accident or deliberately with malicious intent during the manufacturing process or supply chain.
 In these instances, significant costs may be incurred in recalling products from the market.
-In addition, consumers may lose confidence in the specific brand affected by the contamination, resulting in a loss of sales volume which may take a long time to recover.
-During this time the

-Group's competitors may increase substantially their market share which would subsequently be difficult and costly to regain.
+In addition, consumers may lose confidence in the specific brand affected by the contamination, resulting in a loss of sales volume which may take a long time to recover, or the Group could be subject to legal action.
+During this time the Group's competitors may increase substantially their market share which would subsequently be difficult and costly to regain.